CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/chrome.md

 - The function pops up a prompt box for the user to enter an input What is the return value of `prompt`?
 - The return value is whatever the user inputs into the prompt box eg a name in this case
+- if the user were to click Ok or Cancel the return value would be null.
+Null is an assignment value that represents no value or no object